Trump And Pence Praise Kim Jong Un For U.S. War Dead Return, But Remains May Not Be American, AP Report Says

 “I want to thank Chairman Kim in front of the media for fulfilling a promise that he made to me,” Pence said, according to an account by CBS News.
 “And I’m sure that he will continue to fulfill that promise as they search and search and search.
 These incredible American heroes will soon lay at rest on sacred American soil.”

 There’s only one problem.
-According to a report by The Associated Press on Tuesday, there is simply no way to tell whether the remains actually belong to American soldiers killed in the three-year war that broke out on June 25, 1950.
+According to a report by the Associated Press on Tuesday, there is simply no way to tell whether the remains actually belong to American soldiers killed in the three-year war that broke out on June 25, 1950.

 With the 55 boxes sent by North Korea to the U.S. military base at Pearl Harbor, Hawaii, this week, the only item that could be used to identify the remains was a single military dog-tag, according to the AP report.
 North Korea included “no other information that could help U.S. forensics experts determine their individual identities,” a defense official told the AP.